Biochemistry, Molecular and Cellular Biology Major (B.S.)

 Approved BMCB Capstone Courses

 The capstone explores areas of interest based on the integration of prior learning.
 The capstone requirement may be satisfied through a course, created work or product, or some form of experiential learning (e.g., honors thesis, mentored research project, or other special student activity).
 Students may take more than one capstone course.
+If a second Lab Techniques course is taken, the second Lab Techniques course may count as a Capstone.
 Capstone completion is never displayed on Degree Works; your advisor will certify capstone completion at the time of graduation.
 Students must have 90 credits or more when completing their capstone requirement.
 See your advisor for questions about capstones.

 BMCB 760Pharmacology4